bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cmultit.md

 ##### B.4.1.1 The Application's Primary Thread

 The application's primary thread is created automatically by GEOS when the application is launched.
-(See "Applications and Geodes," Chapter 6 for information on launching applications.)
-For example, if a user double-clicks on your application's icon in a GeoManager window, GeoManager calls the library routine UserLoadApplication(), specifying the geode file and certain other parameters.
-This calls the GeodeLoad() routine in the GEOS kernel.
+(See ["Applications and Geodes", Chapter 6](cappl.md) for information on launching applications.)
+For example, if a user double-clicks on your application's icon in a GeoManager window, GeoManager calls the library routine **UserLoadApplication()**, specifying the geode file and certain other parameters.
+This calls the **GeodeLoad()** routine in the GEOS kernel.

 If the program is written using the single-thread model, GEOS creates an